Notre Dame vs. Oklahoma State Fiesta Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Saturday's over/under is 20.4 points lower than the two team's combined 65.9 points per game average.
+- Saturday's total is 20.4 points lower than the two team's combined 65.9 points per game average.

-- The 35.1 combined points per game that these two squads have allowed this season are 10.4 fewer than the 45.5 over/under in this contest.

 Notre Dame Stats and Trends

-- Notre Dame has played 12 games, with seven wins against the spread.
+- Notre Dame has seven wins against the spread in 12 games this season.

-- This season, the Fighting Irish have an ATS record of 5-2 in their seven games as a favorite of 2.5 points or more.
+- This season, the Fighting Irish have an against the spread record of 5-2 in their seven games as a favorite of 2.5 points or more.

-- Notre Dame's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- Notre Dame is 7-2 against the spread and 11-0 overall this season when the team notches more than 16.8 points.
+- When Notre Dame puts up more than 16.8 points, it is 7-2 against the spread and 11-0 overall.

 - The Fighting Irish collect 415.8 yards per game, 142.2 more yards than the 273.6 the Cowboys give up per matchup.

-- In games that Notre Dame picks up more than 273.6 yards, the team is 6-3 against the spread and 10-1 overall.
+- When Notre Dame picks up more than 273.6 yards, the team is 6-3 against the spread and 10-1 overall.

 - The Fighting Irish have turned the ball over 14 times this season, four fewer than the Cowboys have forced (18).